osresearch/airbreak/docs/disassembly.md

 is easier to hookup, but requires someone to hold it in place while the device is reflashed with custom firmware.
-The pinout of this port is not the usual 10-pin ARM debug header; it combines the programming pins for the STM32 that is the main controller, the auxillary STM8, and the PMIC.
+The pinout of this port is not the usual 10-pin ARM debug header; it combines the programming pins for the STM32 that is the main controller, the auxiliary STM8, and the power watchdog IC.

 Board footprint layout (you don't need this unless you're soldering to the board):